 While nothing will replace actually going out and handling the soil for basic information, today’s technology makes it possible to remotely monitor soil and track parameters that simply can’t be easily or quickly measured by hand.
 Soil probes are now extremely accurate and offer an unparalleled look at what is going on below the surface.
-Giving instantaneous information on soil moisture content, salinity, temperature, and more, soil sensors are an important tool for anyone involved with soil, from a small-town farmer trying to increase his crop yield to researchers looking at how soil retains and off gases CO2.
+They give instantaneous information on soil moisture content, salinity, temperature, and more.
+Soil sensors are an important tool for anyone involved with soil, from a small-town farmer trying to increase his crop yield to researchers looking at how soil retains and releases CO2.
 More importantly, just as computers have increased in power and dropped in price due to economies of scale, advanced soil measurement systems can be found at prices that are affordable for everyone.

 In order for any soil probe to work, no matter the type, it must make contact with the soil.
-The most accurate soil probe will be fully surrounded by the soil, with no gaps or air holes between the probe and the soil.
-The probe then sends electrical signals into the soil, measures the responses, and relays this information to a data collection device known as a data logger.
-Read about the different types of soil sensors and the technology behind them.
+The greatest accuracy will be obtained when the soil probe is fully surrounded by the soil, with no gaps or air holes between the probe and the soil.
+The probe then sends electrical signals into the soil, measures the responses, and relays this information to a data logger (or directly to the cloud with an Internet-connected wireless network).